by Kevin Seaver

 Is Domestic Violence Only a Concern for Women?

 In the past, domestic violence has been largely understood as a women’s issue.
-However, men can also be victims of domestic abuse.
+However, men can also be victims.
 Domestic violence cuts across society and can affect people of all ages, sexes, genders, and races.

 Domestic violence takes place in both heterosexual and same-sex relationships.
 Unfortunately, mothers and fathers are often targets of DCF domestic violence allegations.